logo

 Jacksonville State University

-Jacksonville State University (JSU) offers two CACREP-accredited Master of Science (MS) in Counselor Education degrees with a hybrid format.
-The MS in Clinical Mental Health Counseling is comprised of 60 credits, while the MS in School Counseling is a 45-48 credit degree.
+Jacksonville State University (JSU) offers two CACREP-accredited Master of Science in Education (MSE) in Counselor Education degrees with a hybrid format.
+The MSE in Clinical Mental Health Counseling is comprised of 60 credits, while the MSE in School Counseling is a 45-48 credit degree.
 Both concentrations share a 24-credit counseling core with additional courses in the area of specialization.
-Graduates of the MS in Clinical Mental Health Counseling meet Alabama educational requirements for the Licensed Professional Counselor (LPC) license.
-Students in the MS in School Counseling program will meet all state requirements to become a P-12 school counselor.
-Individuals who already have a master’s degree in counseling can complete an Educational Specialist (EdS) in Clinical Mental Health Counseling or School Counseling completely online.
-The EdS program enables students to meet the educational requirements for an additional area of counseling practice or develop in-depth expertise in one area.
+Graduates of the MSE in Clinical Mental Health Counseling meet Alabama educational requirements for the Licensed Professional Counselor (LPC) license.
+Students in the MSE in School Counseling program will meet all state requirements to become a P-12 school counselor.
+Individuals who already have a master’s degree in counseling can complete a CACREP-accredited Educational Specialist (EdS) degree in Clinical Mental Health Counseling or School Counseling completely online.
+The EdS programs require 30 semester hours and enable students to meet the educational requirements for an additional area of counseling practice or develop in-depth expertise in one area.

 University of Alabama

 The University of Alabama, often referred to as “Bama,” offers several counseling programs, including online degrees.
 The Master of Arts (MA) in Rehabilitation Counseling is an online program that combines asynchronous coursework with live classes via videoconference and a supervised field experience.
 The degree is also offered on-campus along with an MA in Clinical Mental Health Counseling and an MA in School Counseling.
 All versions of the MA are accredited by CACREP and require 60 credits.
 The MA in Clinical Mental Health Counseling meets state coursework requirements for the Licensed Professional Counselor (LPC) license, while the MA in School Counseling enables graduates to become certified school counselors in Alabama.
-The university also offers online and on-campus versions of the Educational Specialist (EdS) in School Counseling and an on-campus EdS in Clinical Mental Health Counseling.
-These programs are designed to help professional counselors deepen their knowledge in a particular aspect of counseling.
-A CACREP-accredited Doctor of Philosophy (PhD) is also available to experienced counselors.
-At the undergraduate level, the University of Alabama offers a Bachelor of Science (BS) in Addiction and Recovery that prepares students for entry-level careers in the addictions field.
+The university also offers an online Educational Specialist (EdS) in Counselor Education (School Counselor Certification) designed to help professional counselors deepen their knowledge in a particular aspect of counseling.
+A CACREP-accredited Doctor of Philosophy (PhD) in Counselor Education is also available to experienced counselors.
+At the undergraduate level, the University of Alabama offers a Bachelor of Science (BS) in Addiction and Recovery Studies that prepares students for entry-level careers in the addiction field.
 Coursework from the degree may be used to meet state requirements for the Alcohol and Drug Counselor (ADC) credential.
+A minoir in Addiction and Recovery Studies is also available.

 University of West Alabama

 The University of West Alabama (UWA) offers prospective counselors several online degree options.
 The Master of Science (MS) in Clinical Mental Health Counseling is a 60-credit program that takes at least two years to complete and meets state requirements for the Licensed Professional Counselor (LPC) license.
 The MS in Family Counseling is a 33-credit program that takes one to two years of full-time study.
 Several start dates are available throughout the year with courses offered in eight-week blocks.
-Both programs are also offered at the UWA’s Livingston campus.
-Other on-campus counseling programs include a 48-credit Master of Education (M.Ed.) in School Counseling that meets state requirements to become a school counselor and a 33-credit advanced Educational Specialist (EdS) degree in School Counseling for students who already have a graduate degree in school counseling.
+Other online options include a 60-credit Master of Education (M.Ed.) in School Counseling that requires a valid teaching certificate and meets state requirements to become a school counselor; and a 33-credit advanced Educational Specialist (EdS) degree in School Counseling leading to licensure for students who already have a graduate degree in school counseling; an MS in Adult Continuing Education: Counseling and Psychology for licensed counselors; and an MS in Guidance and Counseling, which is a replica of the M.Ed. in School Counseling, but for students not eligible since they do not have a teaching certificate.

 References: